ujjwalbb30/nd00333-capstone/starter_file/README.md

 # CAPSTONE PROJECT - AZURE MACHINE LEARNING ENGINEER

-In this capstone project, I performed a machine learning classification task on a dataset ( 'Heart Failure Clinical Data' from kaggle, discussed in 'Dataset' section below ).
+In this capstone project, I performed a machine learning classification task on a dataset ( 'Heart Failure Clinical Data' from KAGGLE, discussed in 'Dataset' section below ).
 I created two models for this purpose and then compared their performace on the basis of the scoring metric ( 'AUC_weighted' in my case ).

 The first model was created using Automated ML and the best model produced was VotingEnsemble model with a metric score of 0.9196.

 The second model was created using Hyperdrive and two hyperparameters were chosen for tuning and performing various iterations.
 I chose C (Inverse of Regularization strength) and max_iter (Maximum number of iterations taken for the solvers to converge) as my hyperparameters.
 The best performing Hyperdrive model was a Logistic Regression model with parameter value of C and max_iter as '0.5633339376963704' and '100' respectively.
 It performed with an accuracy of 0.7575757575757576.

 Since Automated ML produced model with a higher metric score, I deployed that model as an Azure Container Instance (ACI).
-I tested this deployed model by sending a random data sample as request and the model responded with an output ( '0' in my case meaning the patient did not die during the follow-up period ) which demonstrated its successful deployment.
+I tested this deployed model by sending a random data sample as a request and the model responded with an output ( '0' in my case meaning the patient did not die during the follow-up period ) which demonstrated its successful deployment.

 ## Project Set Up and Installation